apache/hudi/rfc/rfc-73/rfc-73.md

    like at the file level) might be more practical to start with.
 But, let's avoid table or partition level locking as mentioned in the goals.
 3. **Distributed Transactions:** We are not going to consider transactions in the sense of distributed databases, and thus the need of a protocol such as 2PC or a quorum mechanism to proceed with the commits.
+Storage is assumed to be durable and resilient to distributed failures.
 4. **Complex Conflict Resolution:** Initially, simple conflict resolution strategies (like aborting a transaction on conflict) can be implemented, leaving more sophisticated strategies for future iterations.
 5. **Replication/CDC stream:** We are not going to build a replication or CDC stream out of the database level commit